 Our operations are primarily conducted in the United States using the U.S. Dollar.
 However, we conduct limited operations in foreign countries, primarily for clinical and regulatory services, whereby settlement of our obligations are denominated in the local currency.
 Transactional exposure arises when transactions occur in currencies other than the U.S. Dollar.
 Transactions denominated in foreign currencies are recorded at the exchange rate prevailing at the date of the transaction with the resulting liabilities being translated into the U.S. Dollar at exchange rates prevailing at the balance sheet date.
-The resulting gains and losses, which were insignificant for the three months ended March 31, 2018 and 2017, are included in other expense in the condensed consolidated statements of operations and comprehensive loss.
-We do not use currency forward exchange contracts to offset the related effect on the underlying transactions denominated in a foreign currency.
+The resulting gains and losses, which were insignificant for the three and six months ended June 30, 2018 and 2017, are included in other expense in the condensed consolidated statements of operations and comprehensive loss.
+We do not use currency forward exchange contracts to offset the related effect on the underlying transactions denominated in foreign currencies.